Gift returns after December holidays include adopted pets to local shelters

 Staff at King’s Harvest work with every adopter to try and lower the number of pets returned.

 “We really try to keep our return numbers low.
 It does happen.
-We love people to adopt our pets, but we want them to go to the people filling out the applications,” says Corn.
+We love people to adopt our pets, but we want them to go to who’s filling out the application,” says Corn.

 The shelter gets about two returns a month on pets.